dionmcm/SnoText/README.md

 # SnoText - SNOMED CT ID Replacement Tool

 SnoText is a web tool that replaces SNOMED CT IDs within a text block with the preferred terms from the SNOMED CT terminology.
-Using the [FHIR API from Ontoserver](https://r4.ontoserver.csiro.au/fhir), the tool retrieves the preferred term associated with each SNOMED CT ID and inserts it into the text.
+Using the FHIR API (from Ontoserver's R4 Sandbox server by default https://r4.ontoserver.csiro.au/fhir), the tool retrieves the preferred term associated with each SNOMED CT ID and inserts it into the text.
 The user can select between two replacement patterns.

 ![Screenshot of SnoText tool](screenshot.png)